Brikwerk/nxbt/README.md

 TBA

+## TODO

+- Rebinding of keys within the TUI and webapp
+- Incorporate React and components library into the webapp
+- Allow for recording macros from direct input from within the webapp
+- Allow for playing recorded direct input macros from the API
+- Write a full testing suite

 ## Issues

 - Switching from the slow frequency mode on the "Change Grip/Order" menu to the full input report